Advance Praise for Charleston Green

 Tipsy cannot ignore her nutty friends or her vindictive ex-husband, but as a lifelong reluctant clairvoyant, she's always avoided dead people.
 When Tipsy and her three children move into the house on Bennett Street, she realizes some ghosts won't be ignored.

 Till death do us part didn't pan out for Jane and Henry Mott, who've haunted the house for nearly a century.
 Tipsy's marriage was downright felicitous when compared to Jane and Henry's ill-fated union.
 Jane believes Henry killed her and then himself, and Henry vehemently denies both accusations.
-Unfortunately, neither phantom remembers that afternoon in 1922.
+Unfortunately, neither phantom remembers that afternoon in 1923.
 Tipsy doesn't know whether to side with Jane, who seems to be hiding something under her southern belle charm, or Henry, a mercurial creative genius.
 Jane and Henry draw Tipsy into their conundrum, and she uncovers secrets long concealed under layers of good manners, broken promises and soupy Lowcountry air.
 Living with ghosts, however, takes a toll on her health, and possibly even her sanity.
-Her ex-husband conspires to make her look like an unfit mother, and sues her for sole custody of her kids.
-To add insult to injury, she's broke as a bad joke.
+Despite her reknowned artistic talent, she can hardly put paintbrush to paper, and she's broke as a bad joke.
 As she struggles to forge a new path for herself and her children, Tipsy has a chance to set Jane and Henry free, and release the ghosts of her own past.